brngdsn/swarm-js/README.md

 ### 2. Defining Tools

-"Tools" are just JavaScript functions, but you can annotate them with a `.doc` property to describe what they do. **Swarm JS** automatically converts each tool into a JSON schema for function calling in the OpenAI API.
+"Tools" are just JavaScript functions, but you can annotate them with a `.doc` property to describe what they do. **SwarmJS** automatically converts each tool into a JSON schema for function calling in the OpenAI API.

 A tool can optionally transfer conversation control by returning another `Agent` instance.